veg/service-datamonkey/go/README.md

-# Go API Server for openapi
+# Go API Server for datamonkey

 Datamonkey is a free public server for comparative analysis of sequence alignments using state-of-the-art statistical models. <br> This is the OpenAPI definition for the Datamonkey API.